Vacation Apartment in Dresden - 269 sqft, warm, comfortable, friendly (# 3025)

 This unit is located conveniently near Dresden Airport.
 From Dresden Airport the distance to the unit at Alaunstrasse 15, 01099 Dresden is about 9 km (5.6 miles), approximately a 13 minutes drive by car.
 In addition, there are good public transportation options available for Dresden, in case you don't want to rent a car.
 At the top of this page is also a map with the exact location of the object.

-Additional Features: Wireless Internet, Central Heating, Stove, Microwave, Refrigerator, Toaster, Television, DVD Player, Garden
+Additional Features: Internet Access, Wireless Internet, Central Heating, Stove, Microwave, Refrigerator, Toaster, Television, Satellite TV, DVD Player, Garden

 Discover Dresden and local activities: